santifo/Helminth_Bioinformatics_2025/course_modules_2025/module_transcriptomics/Single_cell_module.md

 # Single-cell transcriptomics
-### Author: Santiago Fontenla, addapted from tutorial by Teresa Attenborough
+### Author: Santiago Fontenla, addapted from the tutorial by Teresa Attenborough

 ## Table of Contents
 1. [Overview and Aims](#intro)